mpolynskyi/onnisoft-api-tests/README.md

 docker-compose up
 ```
 ### Notes:
-Some tests are failing because there is bug,
-some tests failing because not all endpoints are available,
-some tests failing because of wrong/broken Bearer token.
-I would like to explain every not clear place, please contact with me!
+Some tests are failing because there is a bug, some tests failing because not all endpoints are available, some tests failing because of wrong/broken Bearer token.
+I'd be great like to explain every not clear place, please contact with me!